palantir/conjure/docs/spec/wire.md

 - **Status codes** - Conjure servers MUST respond with `204` status code if an endpoint returns `optional<T>` where `<T>` is not present.
 Servers MUST respond with `200` status code for all other successful requests, including empty maps, sets, and lists.

 - **Response body** - Conjure servers MUST serialize return values using the `JSON` encoding scheme defined below.
 The body MUST be omitted if the return type is `optional<T>` and `T` is not present.
 Return type `binary` must be written directly to the body.
+TODO define (optional<binary> where binary is empty or not, optional.empty) and content length.

 - **Content-type** - Conjure servers MUST respond to requests with the `Content-Type` header corresponding to the endpoint's return type.
 TODO(double check text/plain content type)
   ```